gnodipac886/MatebookXPro-hackintosh/install-without-windows.md

 > Adapted from [this comment](https://www.reddit.com/r/MatebookXPro/comments/gxdxlf/tried_out_the_hackintosh_on_my_mxp_2018/ft17vm7?utm_source=share&utm_medium=web2x) on reddit

-Here are the steps:

-Download gibMacOS-master.zip
+1. Download gibMacOS-master.zip

-Run: .\gibMacOS-master\gibMacOS.bat
+2. Run: .\gibMacOS-master\gibMacOS.bat

-Select option 1.
+3. Select option 1.
 It will download MacOS 10.15.5 (latest)

-When it finishes, quit
+4. When it finishes, quit

-Insert your USB drive and run the second script: .\gibMacOS-master\MakeInstall.bat
+5. Insert your USB drive and run the second script: .\gibMacOS-master\MakeInstall.bat

-Choose the number that matches your USB drive (probably 1)
+6. Choose the number that matches your USB drive (probably 1)

-After accepting the warning, then it asks you for the recovery image.
+7. After accepting the warning, then it asks you for the recovery image.
 Put the full path in for this file: "C:\temp\gibMacOS-master\macOS Downloads\publicrelease\001-12336 - 10.15.5 macOS Catalina\RecoveryHDMetaDmg.pkg"

-Be sure to add the quotes (" ") around the path.
+8. Be sure to add the quotes (" ") around the path.

-Hit Enter and it will create a bootable drive.
+9. Hit Enter and it will create a bootable drive.
 When it is done, quit.

-Download gnodipac886's GitHub repo as a zip file.
+10. Download gnodipac886's GitHub repo as a zip file.
 Unzip it and goto the folder: MatebookXPro-hackintosh-master\USB-EFI

-In another Explorer window, open the USB drive (you should see something like a D: or E: drive with 200MB).
+11. In another Explorer window, open the USB drive (you should see something like a D: or E: drive with 200MB).
 Go in and open the "EFI" folder.
 Here, you should see two folders (BOOT, CLOVER).

-Now, you want to copy the BOOT and CLOVER folders from the USB-EFI folder and overwrite the folders on the USB drive with the same name.
+12. Now, you want to copy the BOOT and CLOVER folders from the USB-EFI folder and overwrite the folders on the USB drive with the same name.
 Example:

-USB-EFI\BOOT ==> E:\EFI\BOOT
+13. USB-EFI\BOOT ==> E:\EFI\BOOT

-USB-EFI\CLOVER ==> E:\EFI\CLOVER
+14. USB-EFI\CLOVER ==> E:\EFI\CLOVER

 Now you are ready to run the MacOS installer from the USB drive.